Understanding DBS FHR8 Singapore 2021

 Elimination of Uncertainty

-They also offer a five-year plan for those who are uncertain about the market rate for the next year.
+They also offer a five-year plan for those uncertain about the next year’s market rate.

 Opportunity on a rising interest rate

-It can also be an opportunity for those who want to invest in the market while the rising mortgage rates.
+It can also be an opportunity for those who want to invest in the market due to the rising mortgage rates.
 In addition, you will be paying less since the rate is fixed.

 Disadvantages of FHR8 in Singapore